amohanta/process_stopper/README.md

 Process_Stopper is a kernel driver and one can install it using tools like OsrLoader .
 The tool has been tested on windows XP.

-Disclaimer: This prgram is  a proof on concept tool and sometimes hangs the system.Please test it only inside virtual machine and in windows XP.
+Disclaimer: This prgram is  a proof on concept tool and sometimes hangs the system if you try to kill a process without unloading the driver.Please test it only inside virtual machine and in windows XP.